iterative/dvc.org/static/docs/use-cases/data-registry.md

   centralized in a single location (with the ability to create distributed copies on other remotes).
 This simplifies data management and optimizes space requirements.
-- Lifecycle management: Manage your data like you do with code, leveraging Git (and GitHub) features such as version history, pull requests, reviews, or even continuous deployment of ML models.
+- Lifecycle management: Manage _data as code_, versioning simple directory structures without ad-hoc conventions, and leverage Git (and GitHub) features such as change history, pull requests, reviews, and even continuous deployment of ML models.
 - Security: Registries can be setup to have read-only remote storage (e.g. an HTTP location).
 Git versioning of DVC-files allows us to track and audit data changes.